AGrush/Typescript/README.md

 ### Composition

 - More modular
 - This way there is no code repetition compared to the inheritance way.

 Create a class for Wall, Window and have a Dimensions: Shape reference object, which references a particular shape, such as Rectangle or Circle.
-The Area() method would be deleagated to each shapes class through the dimensions property.
+The Area() method would be deleagated to each shapes class through the dimensions property and defined with an interface.
+Therefore all shape types will need at least an area() method.

 <img src="https://i.postimg.cc/mZcVzQN7/2.png" width="800"/>